Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 • Death.

-Check the ingredients list, avoiding products that are high in sodium.
+Check the ingredients list, avoiding high-sodium products.

 Coffee